danielgormly/Koa-2.x-Guide/README.md

-# Koa 2.x In-depth introductory guide
+# Koa 2.x Extensive Introductory Guide

 #### Foreword
 [Koa](http://koajs.com/) is a lightweight, elegant web application framework for NodeJS based on the.
 I'm writing this guide as most writings on Koa gloss over its admittedly simple mechanisms that to some, might be self-evident, but to less seasoned coders might feel a little too magical.
 Like a lot of user friendly JS interfaces, it's very easy to jump into with very little idea of what you're really doing, leading to convoluted patterns, unexpected behaviour & generally bad practices.
-Koa's internal code however, is actually very easy to reason about and with a thorough examination, can teach a beginner quite a lot about the HTTP protocol, NodeJS, developing web applications & dealing with asynchronous I/O.
+Koa's internal code however, is actually quite easy to reason about and with a thorough examination, can teach a beginner quite a lot about ES6, the HTTP protocol, NodeJS, developing web applications & dealing with asynchronous I/O.

 #### Contents

 1. Prerequisites

-2. Forward

-3. Changes from Koa 1.x
+2. Changes from Koa 1.x

-4. Getting Started
+3. Getting started
+4. Node's HTTP interface
+5. Adding some sugar
+6. What is middleware?
+7. Orchestrating middleware
+8. Adding asynchrony
+9. Koa's engine
+10. The context object
+11. Content negotiation & headers
+12. Getting the body of an HTTP request
+13. Routing
+14. Templating
+15. Cookies & sessions
+17. Testing
+18. Debugging
+19. Afterword

 #### Prerequisites

-A basic understanding of asynchronous JavaScript including the event loop, Promises, Generator functions & Async/Await will go a long way.
+I will try to add information useful for relative beginners to JavaScript.
+However, a basic understanding of asynchronous JavaScript including the event loop, Promises, Generator functions & Async/Await will go a long way.
 [YDKJS Book 5](https://github.com/getify/You-Dont-Know-JS/tree/master/async%20&%20performance) provides a fantastic & substantial primer for JS asynchrony.
 Honestly if you're at all interested in understanding JS and don't have a good handle on asynchrony, there's really no excuse to not read this book.
 If you are very familiar with Generator functions but don't know Async/Await, the latter will be very easy to pick up.
 A slightly reductive but practical way to think of them is as self-iterating generator functions.
 You will also need an understanding of recursive programming.
 [EloquentJS Ch 05](http://eloquentjavascript.net/05_higher_order.html) has a good introduction to recursion that may take some time for beginners to grasp.

 #### Changes from Koa 1.x